-This Unit considers the application of research, theories, and concepts of behavioural science into lifestyle coaching within a variety of contexts, such as fitness, rehabilitation, and education.
-Aspects covered include the principles of health coaching, stages of motivational readiness for change, mediators of behaviour change, and application of models in community programs.
+This unit also considers the application of research, theories, and concepts of behavioural science into lifestyle coaching within a variety of contexts, such as fitness, rehabilitation, and education.
+Aspects covered include the challenges of behaviour change, strategies that work, coaching techniques and relapse prevention, and the application of frameworks in community programs.

 |Unit name||Health Promotion and Behaviour Change: Perspectives and Practice|